richtastic/ff/src/3DR/wiki/app.md

 - remove points with lots of scale differences

-- ignore points that are non-unique in area ?

 - regularization for final connected point set
 	- allow to move slightly and increase local error if it reduces global error (somehow?)